aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-domesticated-animals/kavvanah-before-shofar-blowing-on-rosh-hodesh-elul-for-rosh-hashanah-labehemot.html.md

 Happy is the one whom you choose and bring near, that they may dwell in your courts; may we be satisfied with the goodness of your house, the holy place of your temple!

-With wondrous works do you answer us in righteousness, <em>elo'ah</em> of our salvation; You are the confidence of all the ends of the earth, and of the far distant seas;
+With wondrous works do you answer us in righteousness, elo'ah of our salvation; You are the confidence of all the ends of the earth, and of the far distant seas;

 Who by your strength sets fast the mountains, who are girded about with might;